kushgupta19/-GRIPDEC20-Task1/README.md

 # -GRIPDEC20-Task1
-This repo contains task -I completed as part of TheSparksFoundation Data Science & Business Analytics internship (December 2020).
+This repo contains task -I completed as part of **TheSparksFoundation Data Science & Business Analytics internship (December 2020).**
-I have predicted Student's percentage using simple linear regression based on the no. of study hours in supervised Learning.

 Task 1: Student scores prediction using Linear Regression For this task, we applied Linear Regression for predicted student's percentage based on the no. of study hours.